mlevans0/overleaf-server-docs/docs/configuration/run-commands.md

 `SIBLING_CONTAINERS_ENABLED`

-When set to `true`, tells your deployment method to use the **Sibling Containers** technique for compiling projects in separate sandboxes, using a separate docker container for each project.
+When set to `true`, tells your deployment method to use the **Sibling Containers** technique for compiling projects in separate sandboxes, using a separate Docker container for each project.
 See the [Sandboxed Compiles](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-sandboxed-compiles) documentation for more information.

 - Requires `SERVER_PRO=true`
 - Default: false

 `DOCKER_SOCKET_PATH`

-Sets the path to the docker socket on the host machine (the machine running the {{ versions['toolkit-short'] }} code or Docker Compose).
+Sets the path to the Docker socket on the host machine (the machine running the {{ versions['toolkit-short'] }} code or Docker Compose).
 When `SIBLING_CONTAINERS_ENABLED` is `true`, the socket will be mounted into the container, to allow the compiler service to spawn new Docker containers on the host.

 - Requires `SIBLING_CONTAINERS_ENABLED=true`
 - Default: /var/run/docker.sock